mohitbaggu/Simple-bubble-sorting-visualizer/README.md

-# Simple Bubble Sorting Visualizer
+# Basic Bubble Sorting Visualizer
 ## made this as a part of my 2nd year DSA Project.

 *Requires python3 tkinter.